milepore/dataviz-project-proposal/README.md

 The downside to this is that the filter doesn't have a ton to do with the actual visualizations, but everything to do with the tasks the user has to perform.
 The visualizations, I'm not worried about too much at this point - although the map seems like it might be a little complicated, but I'm not super-worried yet.

+## Attribution

+* Icons from Beer by Twitter Emoji on IconScout

 ## Milestones and Live Progress

 * Week 9 - Map View of World Reviews